Resource Hub

 Written by Adnan Khan, Managing Partner, Stitch | Sep 11, 2024 5:14:54 AM

 Adnan Khan, Co-Founder of Stitch, explores the need for modern marketers to move beyond traditional attribution models in this article.
 He highlights the limitations of simple attribution approaches, such as last-click, in today's multi-channel customer journeys and emphasizes the importance of adopting advanced measurement strategies like Marketing Mix Modeling (MMM).
-Khan discusses key strategies for effective marketing measurement, including the use of AI, controlled experiments, and continuous model validation, to optimise campaigns and demonstrate ROI.
+Adnan discusses key strategies for effective marketing measurement, including the use of AI, controlled experiments, and continuous model validation, to optimise campaigns and demonstrate ROI.
 Read below to learn more.

 As digital marketing evolves rapidly, many marketing teams are finding that traditional attribution models no longer provide the full picture needed to optimise campaigns and demonstrate ROI.
 While last-click and other simple attribution approaches served marketers well in the past, today's complex, multi-channel customer journeys require more sophisticated measurement.